buchhlz2/take.coin/README.md

-# Taker.fi
+# Take
-Ethereum ERC20 token using the OpenZeppelin specification
+Ethereum ERC20 token $TAKE using the OpenZeppelin specification